Orgenesis Inc. (ORGS): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2008 Company Founded Established with a vision for cell and gene therapies.
+2008 Company Founded in Israel Established with a focus on developing cell and gene therapies.

-2012 Acquisition of Novamed Expanded technology portfolio and market presence.
+2012 Acquisition of Novamed Expanded the company's technology portfolio and market presence, adding key assets.

-2014 Development of the POCare Platform Shifted focus to decentralized cell therapy processing.
+2014 Development of the POCare Platform The pivotal shift to a decentralized cell therapy processing model began, aiming for affordability.

 Orgenesis Inc. (ORGS) Ownership Structure